Please contact us if you are interested in purchasing an original painting, so that we can discuss delivery options.

 Do you offer a framing service?

-Unfortunately we can not frame your Fine Art Prints due to the increased risk associated with sending glass through the postal system.
+Unfortunately we can not frame your Prints due to the increased risk associated with sending glass through the postal system.
 Also the majority of delivery companies refuse to insure glazed frames.
 We recommend that you purchase the frame after receiving the print to avoid any confusion with dimensions.